 - Apply a wide variety of computer software skills to business communication media including written reports and operational plans using Microsoft office software and business presentations using power point.

 - Think logically and analytically in proposing plans and creating strategies that may be considered in complex warehousing and logistics issues facing organizations.

 - Recognize and evaluate the components of a warehousing and logistics organization including layout, material handling, and communications, shipping utilities, and building design.

 - Demonstrate basic principles of human relationship skills which can be used to successfully interrelate with customers, associates, employees, and superiors in a business setting while adhering to a strong set of generally-accepted ethical principles.

 - Understand the concepts necessary to address warehouse and logistics trade-offs between space and time in optimizing a modern warehousing and logistics organization.

 Admission Requirements: Students must meet the general admission requirements established by the College.
-In addition to the admissions requirements established by the College, entry into the Career Studies Certificate in Logistics Management requires proficiency in reading and Mathematics.
-Students with deficiencies will be advised to take developmental courses offered by the College.
+In addition to the admissions requirements established by the College.
+Placement testing is not required.

 |BUS 223||Distribution and Transportation||3|